 The trip computer calculates the remaining mileage with the fuel available in the tank.

-The calculation is based on the average fuel consumption over the last 30 km and the remaining driveable fuel quantity.
+The calculation is based on the average fuel consumption over the last 30 km (20 miles) and the remaining drivable fuel quantity.

 There may be a slight deviation if the driving style has been changed.

 An economic driving style generally results in a longer driving distance.

 The alternative digital speedometer makes it easier to drive in countries where speed limit signs are in a different unit than that shown in the car's instruments.